-Understand why a segment may not have matched to your activity and what you can do about it, why false matches occur, and common problems in our segment matching algorithm.
+Understand why a segment may not have matched your activity and what you can do about it, why false matches occur, and common problems in our segment-matching algorithm.

 How Segment Matching Works

 - One other possibility is that it is "hidden."
-There is a link at the bottom of the ride page which may say "Show hidden Segments" You may see the segment listed there - and you can unhide it.
-For more details, see the article here
+There is a link at the bottom of the ride page (website only) that may say "Show hidden Segments."
+You may see the segment listed there - and you can unhide it.
+For more details, see the article here.

 - If you are looking for details about why a specific segment might not have matched your activity, visit the activity on the Strava website and scroll down to the bottom of the list of segments.
 Click the link 'Don't see the segment you're looking for?' (highlighted below) to open the Potential Segment Match Analysis tool.

-- If a segment is missing from your activity when it should have matched please proceed with creating a support ticket and use the Potential Segment Match tool to generate a link.
-In the analysis tool, select the segment that's missing and copy the link in the address bar of the webpage.
+- If a segment is missing from your activity when it should have matched, please proceed with creating a support ticket and using the Potential Segment Match tool to generate a link.
+In the analysis tool, select the missing segment and copy the link in the address bar of the webpage.
 Paste the link into the support ticket and repeat this process if there are multiple missing segments.

 - Alternatively, you can send us a link to the activity page and the link to the missing segment.

-My activity matched a segment that it should not have
+My activity matched a segment that should not have

-- Occasionally a ride or run will be falsely matched to a segment or receive an inaccurate segment time.
-Sometimes this is due to the fact that our segment matching algorithm must be flexible enough to account for GPS drift and can be a little loose with the matching.
+Occasionally a ride or run will be falsely matched to a segment or receive a wrong segment time.
+Sometimes this is due to the fact that our segment-matching algorithm must be flexible enough to account for GPS drift and can be a little loose with the matching.
 Poor GPS data can also contribute to inaccurate segment times.
-There may also be instances where you received a lift or rode in a vehicle for a portion of your activity and the Crop tool can remove that section of your activity and the invalid segment times.
+There may also be instances where you received a lift or rode in a vehicle for a portion of your activity, and the Crop tool can remove that section of your activity and the invalid segment times.